spuentesp/MONITOR/docs/narrative_engine.md

 - Persistence targets
   - Neo4j 5 used for live query/integration tests via env configuration.
 Constraints/indexes are bootstrapped in Docker.
-  - In prod, YAML remains the canonical source; DBs are projections.
-Current write path targets Neo4j for dev/testing.
+  - Production policy is Pydantic-first.
+LangGraph nodes extract structured outputs into Pydantic models and persist via Recorder/Projector.
+YAML is reserved for light configuration/prompts and developer fixtures; it is not the runtime write path.

 ---